Easy As Cookies

 Instructions

-• Bake at 325F for 10-12 minutes (I actually recommend 12), or until centers are set.
-Cool for 1 minute on cookie sheet before transferring cookies to a wire rack.
-Cookies will keep at room temperature in a sealed container for at least 5 days.
+• Bake at 325F for 11-13 minutes, or until centers are set.
+Cool for 3-5 minute on the cookie sheet before transferring cookies to a wire rack.

 Notes